COPY THE GREATS CORRECTLY

 It is no secret that physical anomalies can get away with greater technical error.
 Pitchers throwing 100 mph can make many more mistakes than the pitcher that throws 90 mph, and similarly, the super-sized hitters should be cautiously copied.

-Look to copy Greg Maddux before Aroldis Chapman, or Alex Bregman before Aaron Judge.
+Look to copy Greg Maddux before Aroldis Chapman or Alex Bregman before Aaron Judge.
 I really like Chapman, and I really like Judge, but it is tough to separate how much of their success comes from top-notch mechanics and their outlying genetics.
 Greg Maddux and Alex Bregman are definitely not genetic outliers and would easily blend in at the local grocery store.
 Look first to copy the guys that would blend in at the mall.
-Look to copy super-successful, normal-sized, guys like Jose Altuve and Mookie Betts before you look to copy Bo Jackson or Giancarlo Stanton.
-Big guys can be great to learn from, but as a 6'7 245-pound guy myself, I know firsthand that genetics contribute to an athlete's success, and that contribution can be very hard to account for.
+Look to copy super-successful, normal-sized guys like Jose Altuve and Mookie Betts before you look to copy Bo Jackson or Giancarlo Stanton.
+Big guys can be great to learn from, but as a 6'7, 245-pound guy myself, I know firsthand that genetics contribute to an athlete's success, and that contribution can be very hard to account for.

 COPY ACTIONS, NOT WORDS